Updated: March 30, 2026

 Your social media should feel like an ongoing story with:

-Clear character development (your artistic evolution)
+Clear character development (your artistic journey/evolution)

 Ongoing challenges and victories